mark-summerfield/gravitate-d/README.md

 `dub add-path path/to/GtkD3`

-Then, in the directory you've cloned or unpacked Gravitate, run:
+Then, in the directory you've cloned or unpacked Gravitate, if using LDC
+run:

 `dub -brelease`

+(For other compilers either just run `dub` or lookup how to do a release build.)

 Then, move the gravitate executable to somewhere convenient.